juandiegomunoz/salesreceipt/README.md

 Account to store the code in a repository and make it accesible to third parties.

 ### Circle CI
 For running the builds and test automatically.
 A configuration file is created at .circleci directory in order to test and build the solution.
+In a production environment, you can create your docker image or publish to a nuget or npm repository.

 ### Github Actions
 A workflow file has been created in .github/workflows directory called dotnetcore.yml in order to test and build the solution.